1. What are the objectives of the National Population Health Survey?

 Before starting the interview, the interviewer will obtain written consent from household members.

-For selected children (aged 3 to 12 years), the interviewer will conduct face-to-face interview with a parent or guardian of the children.
+For selected children (aged 0 to 12 years), the interviewer will conduct a face-to-face interview with a parent or guardian of the children.

-For selected persons (aged 18 to 20 years), the interviewer will conduct face-to-face interview with the selected persons, after seeking parental consent.
+For selected reference persons (aged 18 to 20 years), the interviewer will conduct a face-to-face interview with them, after seeking parental consent.

 For households with only seniors aged 80 years and older (i.e. no one aged 18 to 79 years live at the address), the interviewer will interview all the seniors living at the address.